 Hedging trading strategies UK that work

-The simplest hedging trading strategies in the UK used by the best CFD broker platforms typically involve offsetting a loss in one investment with a gain in another.
+The simplest hedging trading strategies in the UK used by free CFD software and brokerages typically involve offsetting a loss in one investment with a gain in another.
 Let’s say for example that a trader owns shares in company X. While the investor believes in the future of company X in the long-term, they’re also a little apprehensive about short-term losses in the industry company X operates in.

 To protect themselves, the investor decides to purchase a “put” option on company X – a right to sell shares in X at a specific price (known as the strike price).
 If the price of company X’s stock falls below the strike price, any losses will be offset by gains from the “put” option.

 All you need to find out whether nextmarkets is right for you is an email address.
-You’ll receive EUR 10,000 in virtual currency to try out the platform, and you’ll get access to all the insights available to our professional traders.
+You’ll receive a sum of virtual currency to try out the platform, and you’ll get access to all the insights available to our professional traders.
 Here’s just a handful of reasons to download the nextmarkets CFD trading app: